Hablamos Español Insurance Companies We Work With

 Why did my restaurant's workers comp audit raise my premium?

 Usually higher-than-estimated payroll or payroll in the wrong class code.
-Restaurants carry several codes across kitchen, service, and delivery, and misallocation inflates the bill.
+Restaurants carry several codes across kitchen, service, and delivery, and misallocation can inflate the bill.

 Can I dispute a workers comp audit?

-Yes, when class codes or payroll were applied incorrectly.
+Often yes, when class codes or payroll were applied incorrectly.
 Accurate records support the correction.
+Requirements vary by state, so verify specifics with your state agency.

 How are owners treated in a restaurant workers comp audit?

-It varies by state and structure; owners are sometimes excluded or capped.
-Verify with your state agency.
+It varies by state and business structure; owners are sometimes excluded or capped.
+Verify how it works with your state agency.

 RS